MeVisLab/examples/mevislab.github.io/content/tutorials/openinventor/posteffectsinopeninventor.md

     parent: "openinventor"
 ---
 # Example 4: Post Effects in Open Inventor
+## Introduction

 Up to this point, we practiced constructing Open Inventor scenes and placed three-dimensional Open Inventor objects of different colors and shapes within them.
 In this tutorial, we will go over the steps to add shadows to our 3D-objects, make them glow and vary their opacity to make them transparent.
-Lastly, we will incorporate DICOM data as a scene object and see how different post effects can be used on them.
+We will also incorporate WEMs from multi-frame DICOMs and render them as scene objects to see how different post effects can be used on them.

-# Introduction

-# Steps to follow
+## Steps to follow

+### From DICOM to scene object

+To incorporate DICOMs into your Open Inventor Scene, they have to be rendered as Open Inventor objects, which can be done through converting them into [WEMs](/glossary/#winged-edge-meshes) first:

-# Summary
+## Summary